plone/plone.restapi/README.md

 # Python / Plone Compatibility

-plone.restapi 9 requires Python 3 and works with Plone 5.2 and Plone
+plone.restapi 10 requires Python 3 and works with Plone 6.2, 6.1, 6.0, and 5.2.
-6.x.

-plone.restapi 8 entered "maintenance" mode with the release of plone.restapi 9 (September 2023).
-It is not planned to backport any features to this version and we highly recommend to upgrade to plone.restapi 9.
+plone.restapi 9 entered "maintenance" mode with the release of plone.restapi 10 (end of 2025).
+It is not planned to backport any features to this version and we highly recommend to upgrade to the latest version of plone.restapi.

 Python versions that reached their [end-of-life](https://devguide.python.org/versions/), including Python